Kong/docs.konghq.com/src/gateway/kong-production/monitoring/statsd.md

 ---

-[StatsD](https://github.com/statsd/statsd) is a network daemon that collects and aggreates performance metrics by listening on the network for simple text based statistics data, published by applications.
+[StatsD](https://github.com/statsd/statsd) is a network daemon that collects and aggreates performance metrics by listening on the network for text based statistics data, published by applications.

 This guide will help you setup a test {{site.base_gateway}} and